rangeengine/Range-Engine-Docs/source/manual/editors/properties/render.rst

    Debug panel at the Render tab.

-The **Debug** panel at the **Render** tab toggles various specific debug helpers on UPBGE, from frame rate being showed on the screen to detailed physics visualization of specific elements, like armatures and camera frustum.
+The **Debug** panel at the **Render** tab toggles various specific debug helpers on RanGE, from frame rate being showed on the screen to detailed physics visualization of specific elements, like armatures and camera frustum.

 Framerate and Profile
-   When checked, this will show values for each of the calculations Blender is doing while the game is running on the top left of the screen.
+   When checked, this will show values for each of the calculations RanGE is doing while the game is running on the top left of the screen.

 Render Queries